HL7/davinci-ecdx/input/pagecontent/specification.md

 The following example transactions show scenarios of using direct query to get clinical data from an EHR.

+##### Scenario 1

+Payer A Seeks Insured Person/Patient B's Active Conditions from Provider C to confirm medical necessity.

+**Preconditions and Assumptions:**

+- Payer A is authorized and has the appropriate scopes to access the health records of Patient B from Provider C using FHIR RESTful Queries
+- Payer A knows the *logical id* of the resource for Patient B
+- Payer A knows the appropriate codes for searching for active conditions

+Following guidance in US Core searches for all active conditions using the combination of the patient and clinical-status search parameters:

+`GET [base]/Condition?patient=[reference]&clinical-status=active,recurrance,remission`

 {% include examplebutton_default.html example="direct-query1-scenario" b_title = "Click Here To See Example Direct Query for Patient's Active Conditions" %}

+---

+##### Scenario 2

+Payer A Seeks Insured Person/Patient B's glycated hemoglobin (HbA1c) test results after 2020-01-01 from Provider C for Quality reporting requirements and quality care scoring.

+**Preconditions and Assumptions:**

+- Payer A is authorized and has the appropriate scopes to access the health records of Patient B from Provider C using FHIR RESTful Queries
+- Payer A knows the *logical id* of the resource for Patient B
+- Payer A knows the appropriate LOINC codes for searching for HbA1c test results (e.g.: 4548-5 *Hemoglobin A1c/Hemoglobin.total in Blood*)

+Following guidance in US Core searches for all HbA1c test results by a date range using using the combination of the patient and code and date search parameters:

+`GET [base]/Observation?patient=[reference]&code=[code]&date=gt[date]`

 {% include examplebutton_default.html example="direct-query2-scenario" b_title = "Click Here To See Example Direct Query for Patient's HbA1c Results after 2020-01-01" %}

+---

+##### Scenario 3

+Payer A Seeks Insured Person/Patient B's latest history and physical exam notes from Provider C to improve care coordination.

+**Preconditions and Assumptions:**

+- Payer A is authorized and has the appropriate scopes to access the health records of Patient B from Provider C using FHIR RESTful Queries
+- Payer A knows the *logical id* of the resource for Patient B
+- Payer A knows the appropriate LOINC codes for searching for History and Physical CCDA document (34117-2 *History & Physical Note*)
+- Provider C supports the standard FHIR search parameters, `_search` and `_count` (if this is not the case then the Payer can search using the date parameter and select the most recent history and physical exam notes for the query results.)

+Getting the latest History and Physical is typically a two step process:

+1. Query DocumentReference which references the actual notes file
+2. Fetch the notes file

+Following the US Core Clinical Notes Guidance section, Payer searches for History and Physical CCDA document using the combination of the patient and type search parameters.
+In addition, the combination of `_sort` and `_count` is used to return only the latest resource that meets a particular criteria.
+With `_sort=-period` (sort by the `date` parameter in descending order) and `_count=1` the last matching resource will be returned.

+`GET [base]/DocumentReference?patient=[id]&type=[type-code]&_sort=-period&_count=1`

+The actual CCDA document is referenced in `DocumentReference.content.attachment.url` and can be fetched using a RESTful GET.

+`GET [DocumentReference.content.attachment.url]`

 {% include examplebutton_default.html example="direct-query3-scenario" b_title = "Click Here To See Example Direct Query for Patient's Latest History and Physical" %}